Calculating transfer duty for self assessors

 Parties to a dutiable transaction can claim concessions or exemptions when certain requirements are met.
 As a registered self assessor, there are certain types of these transactions that you must self assess.

-Read the list of approved transactions to find out what you can assess and what must be lodged with the Office of State Revenue.
+Read the list of approved transactions to find out what you can assess and what must be lodged with Queensland Revenue Office.

-The transfer duty exemption toolkits also show you what exemptions you can self assess, and how to apply them to transactions in OSRconnect.
+The transfer duty exemption toolkits also show you what exemptions you can self assess, and how to apply them to transactions in QRO Online.

 - Find out more about calculating transfer duty, including factors that affect transfer duty and determining dutiable value.